 (But oddly enough, I was a big fan of super sour lemon-flavored WarHeads candy – does anyone else remember those?
 Incidentally, I consider this proof positive that there is no rhyme or reason to kids’ tastes.)

 These days, however, lemony treats are something I thoroughly enjoy.
-(I can’t say that my tastes have done a complete 180 though, because I haven’t had Warheads in years…so who knows, I might still like them!)
-Pairing lemon with vanilla in this cake is a sublime combo, made even more so by the addition of sweet-scented almond.
+(I can’t say that my tastes have done a complete 180 though, because I haven’t had Warheads in years…so who knows, I might still like them, lol!
+Although for some reason I doubt it.)

 I’d say it’s rustic (which I know is a term frequently used to cover up the fact that a dish is a bit of a mess to behold), but only because it’s quite moreish in a humble way.

 It’s the sort of cake that’s perfect to serve to friends over coffee during a leisurely afternoon chat about nothing and everything.
 But be careful because before you know it, the afternoon will have passed and the cake and a couple pots of coffee vanished along with it.

-- Butter, for the pan
+- Butter ghee, or coconut oil, for the pan

-- Almond meal, for the pan
+- Almond meal or almond flour for the pan

 - Preheat the oven to 350F.
 Butter an 8-inch springform pan and add a sprinkling of almond meal; rotate the pan around to coat the inside and tap out any excess.